mavenman/streamroller/README.md

 1. Open https://developers.facebook.com/tools/explorer/
 2. From the Application menu on the top right (the first item is Graph API Explorer), select the app you created previously.
 3. Click "Get Token", and then "Get User Access Token".
-4. Select "manage_pages" from the list and click "Get Access Token"
+4. Select "manage_pages" from the list and click "Get Access Token".
-5. Click the "i" icon at the beginning of your token and then "Open in Access Token Tool"
+5. Click the "i" icon at the beginning of your token and then "Open in Access Token Tool".
 6. Click "Extend Access Token" at the bottom, and copy your newly generated token.
 Keep note of when it expires.

 __Live/Stream Key:__